bahrus/xtal-state/README.md

 Hopefully, having gone through all that background, what these web components are doing will make more sense.
 As we will see, they don't strive to solve every problem under the sun, but rather to establish the ground work so applications can achieve what they want more easily.

-## What's the Matter with Routing?

-Routing seems to be an unquestioned prerequisite for any self respecting framework.
-For me, I've tended to always view it as one of those pain points I wanted to avoid thoroughly understanding.
-I have routing PTSD, emanating from my early experiences with Angular 1.
-This to me is the major draw of  cli's / scaffolding solutions.
-It allows me to not really understand the routing, and quickly move on to the fun stuff.
-Keep routing limited to opening a main view from the hamburger view, and drop it like a hot potato(e) after that.
-Am I alone?
-Is [the turmoil surrounding](http://www.amasik.com/angularjs-ngroute-vs-ui-router/) routing [solutions coming and going](https://auth0.com/blog/react-router-alternatives/) a sign that I'm not the only one who finds something deeply unsatisfactory about routing?
-Let me also add to my evidence that something is amiss, the large number of applications I work with, where sending the url I see in the address bar to a colleague, and expecting the colleague to see what I'm seeing, never seems to work.

-This project was initially intended strictly as a way to supplement routing solutions, and hopefully when its done, it still will be.
-But the issue of Chrome castrating / mutilating the URL has given me pause.
-If you decide not to use the hash fragment with this solution, it is more than likely you will be conflicting with existing routing solutions, which is probably a buzzkill for most developers.

-So allow me to stick my finger into the fan and argue why routing solutions all seem perfectly engineered to make meek developers like me feel like an idiot.

-Let me first acknowledge what I like about routing solutions:

-+1)  It results in a pretty looking string in the address bar.
-+2)  by keeping such a narrow focus, they are probably fairly immune malicious attacks.

-Now for the downsides:

--1)  It involves reading lots of documentation
--2)  It involves parsing strings, or reading even more documentation about how a library does that fancy parsing for you, and lots of guesswork about what will avoid causing the library to throw a conniption.
--3)  Due to disadvantage -2) above, I have no way of really knowing if advantage +2) is valid, and I have no idea, what steps I need to take to prevent them.
-For example, this [routing parser](https://www.npmjs.com/package/route-parser) mentions specifying the author and subject.
-Does router preferent malicious content from going in there, which might be displayed?
-Who knows?
--4)  It involves maintaining a mapping.
-This pain point may help avoid malicious attacks, however.

 # \<xtal-state-watch\>